 Public Health Measures

-The following changes for Step 2 are in effect as of March 1.
-Complete details as well as previous information on Step 1 can be found at Stronger Public Health Measures.
+- Step 1 restrictions will remain in place until further notice.
+Complete details can be found at Stronger Public Health Measures.
 All other restrictions remain in effect.

 Affected Facilities and Services